r0hankrishnan/searchlite/README.md

 This README was written with the help of Chat GPT.
 I also used Chat GPT to generate the synthetic data used in the tests and in the notebook demo. **All code, however, was written by me!** I strongly believe in transparency when it comes to the use of generative AI.
 In that spirit, you can visit [chat-gpt-prompt.md](chat-gpt-prompt.md) to see the **exact** prompt I used to help me reason through problems and think critically while designing seachlite. :)

-## Future Plans

-Here are some features I'm working on adding for future versions of `searchlite`:

-- [x] Support for embedding models other than "all-MiniLM-L6-v2"
-- [x] Create "lightweight" alternative that doesn't require loading sentence-transformers
-- [x] Other embedding type supports
-    - [x] TFIDF (sklearn)
-    - [x] Ollama
-    - [x] Sentence Transformers
-    - [x] API
-- [ ] Keyword search support
-    - [x] TFIDF
-    - [ ] BM25
-    - [ ] Fuzzy matching
-- [ ] Functions to allow for easy conversion of a pandas dataframe to a Document object
-  - [ ] Use @classmethod
-- [ ] JSON/YAML import/export for datasets and results
-- [ ] Support for other similarity measures
-    - [ ] Implement similarity metrics from scratch and remove scikit-learn dependency (?)
-    - [ ] TFIDF (from scratch)
-- [ ] Support for built-in preprocessing of texts
-- [ ] Support for checking and adding normalization to embeddings
-- [ ] Built-in support for filtering query results by metadata fields
-- [ ] Batching
-- [ ] Caching of embeddings to avoid re-computation across sessions
-- [ ] Caching for larger embedding tasks

 ## Contact

 The repository is open on GitHub: